char0n/ramda-adjunct/README.md

 ```

 These two statements are equivalent and _only_ `isArray` should be incorporated into your bundle.
 You can pick and choose the functions you need without worrying about the whole library being included in your build.

-## Contributing

-Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.

 ## Assimilated libraries